Estimate Time5 min

 Comparison shopping is actually pretty simple

 Comparing insurance policies may not be your first choice for how to spend an afternoon.
-But term insurance can be pretty straightforward to compare because it generally doesn't come with all the additional features that may be available with other types of life insurance.
+But term life insurance can be pretty straightforward to compare because it generally doesn't come with all the additional features that may be available with other types of life insurance.

 As long as you're looking at policies with the same basic terms, you mainly need to focus on just a few key items.